argonne-lcf/CompPerfWorkshop/03_containers/ThetaGPU/README.md

 # Containers on Theta(GPU)

+There are two methods to build containers on ThetaGPU.
+One can follow the [Docker instructions for Theta](/03_containers/Theta/README.md) to create a docker container, then use it to build a singularity container.
+Otherwise, one can follow the directions below to build singularity recipe files on ThetaGPU worker nodes via interactive sessions.

 ## Singularity on ThetaGPU

 To build a singularity container on ThetaGPU, you will need to launch an interactive job and build the container on ThetaGPU compute nodes.
 But first you'll need a [singularity definition](./mpi.def) file.
 See below for explanation of the file.